 I’ve been searching for the original family recipe and haven’t been successful, but have found this recipe that is VERY close to the one Mom used.

-Swedish Cream Wafers are melt in your mouth, rich and filled with creamy frosting (some red and some green of course!)
+Swedish Cream Wafers are melt-in-your-mouth, rich, and filled with creamy frosting (some red and some green, of course!)
 Here’s Mom’s recipe for the cookies.
 I think her sister Martha shared the recipe with her.
-The left side of the card’s words are missing, but this is another well-known treasure of a recipe, so I can easily fill in the blanks.
+The left side of the card’s words are missing, but this is another well-known recipe treasure, so I can easily fill in the blanks.
 These are so good.
 So good.

 Betty Crocker’s Top Vintage Picks

 If there ever was a vintage name, it’s Betty Crocker!
 And the bakers there have been sharing regular emails with their top vintage Christmas cookie recipes.
 I chose three from Betty Crocker’s Playlist.

-White Chocolate Haystacks are no-bake treats with chow mein noodles and peanuts and white chocolate.
+White Chocolate Haystacks are no-bake treats, chow mein noodles, peanuts, and white chocolate.
 Delish!
 Here’s the Betty Crocker recipe if you’d like to try them.
 Haystacks were probably near the manger 🙂

 Next up is the Christmas Butter Cookie Cut-Outs, another star in the Christmas cookie line-up.
 You NEED a yummy sugar cookie recipe for all those cookies you’ll be decorating with the grandkids or kids!
 Here’s the recipe for this rich concoction.
 And look at those lovely decorated creations.
 We lean more toward the more colorful red and green cookies, but these are very pretty, don’t you think?

-Okay, finally I’m including Betty Crocker’s updated list of 16 Ridiculously Easy Christmas Cookies.
+Finally, I’m including Betty Crocker’s updated 16 Ridiculously Easy Christmas Cookies list.
 Some old favorites are included that have been simplified to fit our busy lifestyles.
 I’m excited to try a few.
 I imagine they’ll be great for baking with kids too.
 Have fun!
 Betty took vintage and made it simple and quick.